csstools/postcss-plugins/sites/postcss-preset-env/blog/postcss-bundler.md

 _If there are other CSS bundlers that we haven't thought of, please let us know in a [GitHub issue](https://github.com/csstools/postcss-plugins/issues)_

-In particular we want to thank Evan from [esbuild](https://esbuild.github.io) as they immediately jumped on this and also contributed back to the test suite.
+In particular, we want to thank Evan from [esbuild](https://esbuild.github.io) as they immediately jumped on this and also contributed back to the test suite.
 In a very short time they fixed a large number of small discrepancies in [esbuild](https://esbuild.github.io).
 They also provided insights and very neat tricks that made sub-features possible that we had already given up on.

-By sharing [`css-import-tests`](https://github.com/romainmenke/css-import-tests) and working together with other tool creators we take away part of the workload of each individual maintainer.
+By sharing [`css-import-tests`](https://github.com/romainmenke/css-import-tests) and working together with other tool creators we take away part of the workload of each maintainer.

 ## `@csstools/postcss-bundler`